+

 HAF’s allegations and claims

-HAF’s lawsuit alleges that the defamatory statements in the Al Jazeera articles led to reduced donations and reputational harm.
-The organisation argues that the articles falsely claimed HAF funneled COVID-19 relief funds to promote Hindu nationalism and insists that all funds were used lawfully for rent and employee retention during the pandemic.
+HAF’s lawsuit had alleged that the defamatory statements in the Al Jazeera articles led to reduced donations and reputational harm.
+The organisation had argued that the articles falsely claimed HAF funneled COVID-19 relief funds to promote Hindu nationalism and insists that all funds were used lawfully for rent and employee retention during the pandemic.

-More specifically, HAF alleges it suffered losses in various categories including reduced donations, lost donations, lost grants and opportunities, lost funds from family foundations, lost prospective new donors, mitigation expenses and reputational damage.
+More specifically, HAF had alleged that it suffered losses in various categories including reduced donations, lost donations, lost grants and opportunities, lost funds from family foundations, lost prospective new donors, mitigation expenses and reputational damage.

 However, a review of the documents unsealed per an order from Judge Amit Mehta on June 5, 2024 related to the lawsuit, suggests that HAF’s claims of reduced donations are speculative.
 The documents indicate that the defendants dispute HAF’s claims broadly on three levels.